• 10.00am - 5.30pm

 Jimson was a mule who worked for the British Army.
 He started his military career in India carrying ammunition across difficult terrain.
 He also served in South Africa during the Boer War (1899-1902).

-Mules - a crossbreed of horses and donkeys - are incredibly strong, hard working and clever.
-They were often used as beasts of burden by the army.
-But most were only given numbers, not names, as they were seen as inferior animals.
+Mules are a crossbreed of horses and donkeys.
+They are incredibly strong, hardworking and clever, and were often used as beasts of burden by the Army.

 Queen’s South Africa Medal 1899-1902 awarded to Jimson the mule